LordEnma/YandereSimulatorDecompiled/README.md

 # YandereSimulatorDecompiled

 Decompiled Code from the game Yandere Simulator.
-The version of the game is from 04/15/25
+The version of the game is from 06/01/25

 This is being provided as is, and I will try to update whenever a new build is released

-In case your curious, I used AssetRipper to decompile the code
+In case you're curious, I used the software AssetRipper to decompile the code

 ## LEGAL NOTICE